Octavian Armașu: Governorship (2018–2023)

 On 29 November 2018, Armașu was appointed governor of the National Bank of Moldova (NBM) for a seven-year term on the proposal of parliament president Andrian Candu, assuming office on the following day.
 His nomination was approved by parliament with 54 out of 101 votes in favour.
-Speaking to Ziarul de Gardă, Raisa Apolschi stated that Armașu had meet all the conditions for governor, including work experience in the financial and banking field.
+Speaking to Ziarul de Gardă, Raisa Apolschi stated that Armașu had met all the conditions for governor, including work experience in the financial and banking field.
 Upon taking office, Armașu stated that his term would be characterised by "continuity", praising the reforms of his predecessor, Sergiu Cioclea.

 On 11 January 2019, the NBM ordered large shareholder blocks in two commercial banks to sell their shares and suspended some of their rights in an effort to "clean up" the banking sector.
 Asked by media in May of that year, Armașu stated that acceptance of the Moldovan leu in Transnistria was a prerequisite for the region's integration into Moldova's banking system.
 In December 2020, Armașu criticised the repeal of the so-called "billion law", stating: